ankitvoramtu/Machine-Learning-Exercise/README.md

-# MachineLearningCourse
-machine learning by Stanford through Coursera
+This repository displays the exercises, implemented with Octave, when I take Machine Learning course by Andrew Ng from Stanford through Coursera.